titpetric/semgrep-ci/CONTRIBUTING.md

 ## License

-By contributing to Victor-Hugo, you agree that your contributions will be licensed under its [MIT license](LICENSE).
+By contributing to semgrep-ci, you agree that your contributions will be licensed under its [MIT license](LICENSE).